alexandertaoprofile/machine-learning-python/README.md

-previous homework assignment and fun self-motivited project scripts
+some previous projects and fun self-motivited project scripts